 Access, create and edit your spreadsheets wherever you go — from your phone, tablet, or computer — even when there’s no connection!
 All-in-all, Google Sheets is a brilliant tool to bring your team together and create lightweight spreadsheets quickly and easily.

-Embed Google Sheets in your Bit documents as an iframe!
+Use Bit Documents To Embed Google Sheets as an iframe!